Kilpauk Medical College

-Government Kilpauk Medical College (GKMC), founded in 1960, is a government medical institution in India.
-There are four hospitals attached to GKMC - Government Kilpauk Medical College Hospital.
+Government Kilpauk Medical College (GKMC) is a government medical institution in Chennai, India.
+Founded in 1960, there are four hospitals attached to GKMC - Government Kilpauk Medical College Hospital.
 They are Government Royapettah Hospital, Government Thiruvotteeswarar Hospital of Thoracic Medicine, Government Peripheral Hospital, K.K.Nagar and Government Peripheral Hospital, Anna Nagar.
 The college is affiliated to The Tamil Nadu Dr. M.G.R.
 Medical University, Chennai.
 It offers a number of undergraduate and postgraduate programs.

 The hospital is the third in the government sector, after the Rajiv Gandhi Government General Hospital and the Government Royapettah Hospital, to have a full-fledged emergency department, which includes triage area, resuscitation bay and colour-coded zones, per the Tamil Nadu Accident and Emergency Care Initiative (TAEI) guidelines.
 The hospital is recognised as a level II trauma care centre.
 The zero-delay ward of the hospital receives an average of 40 to 50 cases every day.

-History

-1925 - In response to the feeling of Nationalism and keeping alive the ancient systems of indigenous medicine the school of Indian medicine was started.
-The degree conferred at this institution was L.I.M.

-1947 In accordance to the recommendations of the Usman Committee, Chopra Committee and the Pundit Committee of Government of Madras and Government of India, the character of the institute was changed, upgraded and named as College of Indian Medicine.
-The college gave the degree as G.C.I.M.

-1948 The college was again renamed as College of Indigenous Medicine and one of the three systems of Indigenous Medicine, Ayurvedha-Siddha-Unani, should be chosen by each candidate who joins GCIM and Allopathic Medicine was common to all.

-1953 The college was renamed as the College of Integrated Medicine.
-The course was shortened to 4.5 years and one year of compulsory house-surgeoncy on par with MBBS course.
-Government ensured that the GCIM graduates could practice both the systems of medicine.
-In 1959 the first batch of GCIM students were admitted and in 1960 the College of Indigenous Medicine was closed.

-1960 The Integrated Medicine Course (MBBS degree) was started.
-The first and second year GCIM students were given the option of joining the MBBS course, while the senior students were offered the D.M&S on completion of the course and bringing them into the allopathic fold.